Hair Transplant: Procedure, Recovery, Complications, Results

 What is a hair transplant?

-During the hair transplant, the surgeons transfer the hair follicles from the back or the side of your head to the balding area.
+During the procedure, the surgeons transfer the hair follicles from the back or the side of your head to the balding area.

 Hair transplants are typically performed in local anaesthesia and take several hours, depending on the size of the thinning areas to be covered.